ivonnegarciam/blooms/models/uncoupled/NEMO/install_configure_compile_NEMO_4.0.md

-# Installing, configure and compiling NEMO 4.0 on chaman
+# Installing, configuring and compiling NEMO 4.0 on chaman

 ## Get source code
 ### a) From within chaman